Jun10ng/Zeonll.com/about.md

 Hi there, I am Zeonll who works and lives in Shenzhen.

 Why I build this blog?
-I hope three was a place that I could write things I learn from daily work, such as how I solve a business problem through the variety of middleware.
+I hope there was a place that I could write things I learn from daily work, such as how I solve a business problem through the variety of middleware.

 ## My experience